View as Map

 Taqueria Y Raspados Jason

 This is your spot if you’re into food trucks and scrumptious roadside bites.
-Their shredded beef tacos are totally awesome, and don’t even get us started on the Sonoran hot dog with a bacon-wrapped, cheese-stuffed grilled pepper – it’s on our “Best Sonoran Dogs in Tucson” list.
-Thirsty?
-Their freshly squeezed veggie and fruit juices hit the spot.
+The shredded beef tacos are delightful, and don’t even get us started on the Sonoran hot dog with a bacon-wrapped, cheese-stuffed grilled pepper – it’s on our “Best Sonoran Dogs in Tucson” list.
+The freshly squeezed veggie and fruit juices hit the spot, as well.

 The Quesadillas

-This joint has been cooking up tasty tacos since 2015, and their Carne Asada is something else – think mesquite-grilled meat, fresh handmade tortillas, and top-notch ingredients.
-But don’t stop there — they’ve got a bunch of other tacos to try like the Ribeye, Taco Jaas, Asadero, and Jalapeno Steak.
-They’ve even got a Keto Taco with a toasted cheese “tortilla” for the health-conscious.
+This joint has been cooking up tasty tacos since 2015, and their Carne Asada is something else — think mesquite-grilled meat, fresh handmade tortillas, and quality ingredients.
+There are numerous other tacos to try like the Ribeye, Taco Jaas, Asadero, and Jalapeno Steak.
+They’ve even got a Keto Taco with a toasted cheese “tortilla.”

 View as List